We are on the leading edge of clinical and research training

 Summer Research Fellowship

 Summer research fellowships are highly competitive positions open to undergraduate, postgraduate, and graduate students.
 Many of our summer fellows have been in the first years of a graduate program (e.g., clinical psychology, epidemiology).
 These positions are open for competitive applicants interested in an 8-week 40 hours a week research experience working in the Center.
-Those accepted to the program receive a $2,500 stipend.
+Those accepted to the program receive a one-time $2,500 stipend.
+Please note, we are not able to provide housing or dining services.
 Fellows are given project and mentor assignments based on their experience and interests.
-We are not able to provide housing.
-Fellows attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
+Fellows also attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
 This series offers fellows an introduction to a wide range of topics in the eating disorders field (e.g., genetics, bariatric surgery, family-based treatments).
 One to two summer fellows are selected each year.
 The application form for fellowships can be downloaded here.
 Applications are due by April 1st each year and interviews are conducted in April.

 Here are some tips for mastering the art of emailing with us and with professors in general.
 Although communication continues to get faster and more casual, in the university settings there are some conventions to follow in order to email successfully and not inadvertently annoy the recipient of your email.
 Here are quick tips: 1.
 Titles.
 Always call the professor "Professor X" or "Dr. X" until they invite you not to; 2.
 Why?
 Clearly state the reason for your email or your request.
 Make sure you aren't just writing for us answer a question about eating disorders that could be found on Wikipedia.
 Instead this should be an area or topic where we might have special expertise.
 3. Be nice and patient.
 We are busy people and we may not respond to you or have an open time when you can meet immediately.
 But we will be respectful to you and we expect the same.
 Want more info about being an email etiquette pro?
 This article and this one are great resources.